-As required by auditing standards, and taking into account possible pressures to meet solvency targets, we perform procedures to address the risk of management override of controls, in particular the risk that the Company's management may be in a position to make inappropriate accounting entries and the risk of bias in accounting estimates and judgements such as the Solvency II technical provisions.
-We do not believe there is a fraud risk related to revenue recognition because the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report is a balance sheet driven report.
+As required by auditing standards, we perform procedures to address the risk of management override of controls and the risk of fraudulent revenue recognition, in particular the risk that management may be in a position to make inappropriate accounting entries.
+On this audit we do not believe there is a fraud risk related to revenue recognition because the Solvency and Financial Condition Report is a balance sheet driven report.